Make Highly Accurate and Well-Informed Group Decisions with the Delphi Method

 Build group consensus over multiple survey rounds (Classic Delphi).

-Build group consensus in real-time over a single survey round (RTD).
+Build group consensus in real-time without using survey rounds (RTD).

 A consensus decision-making process attempts to generate as much agreement as possible.